Holographic S-fold theories at one loop: Improvements to the resummation

+it is then straightforward to refer to table \ref{tab:4ks} and arrive at the explicit expressions which were given in \eqref{telescopic2}.
 The sums involving $T_k(2j)$ instead of $f_k(2j)$ are advantageous because they can be brought into the form assumed by \cite{s16} using only a single quadratic Casimir.
 The function on which it acts will be one of

 These are no more difficult to evaluate than \eqref{even-spin}.
-Going through the same steps as before, it becomes clear that
+Going through the same steps as before, it becomes clear that writing $H_n^+(x, y) \pm H_n^-(x, y)$ as